arun04nitcgit/ISLR/README.md

-# ISLR
+## ISLR
-This repository is created to cover exercises in ISLR.
+An Introduction to Statistical Learning with Applications in R

+by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani